Meretz: As an alliance (1992–1997)

+Mapam had been established before Israel's independence and therefore had a strong legacy network of kibbutzim and the Hashomer Hatzair organisation to support Meretz, while Ratz and Shinui contributed their wealthier, more urban voters to the new alliance.

-In the 1992 election, Meretz won twelve seats, an increase from the combined ten seats that the three constituent parties had won in 1988.
+In the 1992 Israeli legislative election, Meretz won twelve seats, an increase from the combined ten seats that the three constituent parties had won in 1988.
 This result made Meretz the third-largest party in the Knesset.
 It became the major coalition partner of Prime Minister Yitzhak Rabin’s Labor Party and played a role in advancing the Oslo Accords.
 Members of Meretz held several ministerial positions: Shulamit Aloni was appointed Minister of Education, but after disagreements over the role of religion in education, she was reassigned in May 1993 as Minister Without Portfolio.
 In June 1993, she became Minister of Communications and Minister of Science and Technology, later renamed Minister of Science and the Arts.
 Amnon Rubinstein, Shinui leader and co-founder, served as Minister of Energy and Infrastructure, Minister of Science and Technology, and later Minister of Education, Culture, and Sport.
 Yossi Sarid of Ratz was appointed Minister of the Environment, and Mapam leader Yair Tzaban became Minister of Immigrant Absorption.

-Following the 1996 Israeli general election, Meretz lost three seats.
-Aloni was defeated by Sarid in an internal leadership contest and subsequently retired from political life.
+Before the 1996 Israeli general election, Aloni was defeated by Sarid in an internal leadership contest and subsequently retired from political life.

+For the election campaign, Meretz used the song Shir LaShalom ("A Song for Peace"), which had been sung at a rally minutes before Yitzhak Rabin was shot and killed by a far-right extremist.
+The party adapted a line of the song for its slogan, ("Let Meretz Rise!").
+Meretz stressed it was the only coalition partner that would keep Labor on a positive path.
+While Meretz supported Shimon Peres's bid to become the first directly elected prime minister, they warned that a second ballot for the Labor Party would lead to a Labor-Shas coalition, which would be vulnerable to the right wing.

+In the election, Meretz lost three seats, and a right-wing government was formed when Benjamin Netanyahu was directly elected as prime minister.